nowoxi/nowoxi.github.io/README.md

 ## About Me
-I am a Strategic and Innovative Data Analytics Manager with expertise in data transformations, advanced data frameworks, and delivering actionable insights for informed decision-making.
+I am a Strategic and Innovative Data Manager with expertise in data transformations, advanced data frameworks, and delivering actionable insights for informed decision-making.
 My skills span across financial data pipelines, predictive modeling, and process optimization.

 I specialize in bridging technical capabilities with business needs, ensuring data-driven strategies align with corporate objectives.
 I am passionate about leveraging data to create value, streamline operations, and drive impactful initiatives.